opensearch-project/documentation-website/about.md

 ### Flush

-A _flush_ operation persists the files from the file cache to disk, ensuring durability.
-Flushing the files ensures that the data stored only in the translog is recorded in the Lucene index.
-OpenSearch performs a flush as needed using `fsync`.
-After `fsync`, segment files become immutable because they have been written to disk.
+A _flush_ operation persists the files to disk using `fsync`, ensuring durability.
+Flushing ensures that the data stored only in the translog is recorded in the Lucene index.
+OpenSearch performs a flush as needed to ensure the translog does not grow too large.

 ### Merge